-Primary and secondary resource about women in the US.
+Primary and secondary resources about women in the US.
 It also includes a digital archive of publications of federal, state, and local Commissions on the Status of Women and an edition of the five-volume biographical dictionary Notable American Women.
-Coverage dates: 1600 - 2000.
+Coverage dates: 1600 - 2000

 The Nation is America’s oldest weekly magazine and one if its premier journals of opinion since its inception in 1865.
 Definitive journalistic voices of writing on politics, culture, books, and the arts.